That’s what robots meta tags and the x-robots-tag HTTP header are for.

 Preventing robots from crawling and indexing anything in the staging environment is a good practice.
 However, it sometimes gets pushed into production, forgotten, and your organic traffic plunges.

 Even worse, the organic traffic drop might not be that noticeable if you’re involved in a site migration using 301 redirects.
 If the new URLs contain the noindex directive or are disallowed in robots.txt, you’ll still receive organic traffic from the old ones for some time.
 It can take Google up to a few weeks to deindex the old URLs.

-Whenever there are such changes on your website, keep an eye on the “Noindex page” warnings in Ahrefs Site Audit:
+Whenever there are such changes on your website, keep an eye on the noindex warnings in the Indexability report:

 To help prevent similar issues in the future, enrich the dev team’s checklist with instructions for removing disallow rules from robots.txt and noindex directives before pushing to production.